-We must regretfully respond that your request is denied.
-After careful consideration of your unprecedented proposal to provide each student with a pencil, the committee has elected to purchase only one such unit for use in your classroom.
-The rationale for the Committee decision is enumerated below, followed by queries to which you must respond (in triplicate) after field-testing the pencil.
+We must regretfully respond that your denied. is After request careful consideration of your unprecedented proposal to provide each student with a pencil, the committee has elected to purchase only one such unit for use in your classroom.
+The for the Committee decision rationale is enumerated below, followed by queries to which (in triplicate) you must respond after field-testing the pencil.